barn53/barn53-kicad-library/README.md

 # KiCad Path

-Define the following path in the KiCad path configuration
+Define the following path in the KiCad path configuration:

 ```${BARN53_KICAD_DIR} = <...>/barn53-kicad-library/```

 ## Add the symbol- and the footprint libraries